apache/doris/docs/en/administrator-guide/config/fe_config.md

 Default：1024

 The backlog_num for mysql nio server, When you enlarge this backlog_num, you should enlarge the value in the linux /proc/sys/net/core/somaxconn file at the same time

+### http_backlog_num

+Default：1024

+The backlog_num for netty http server, When you enlarge this backlog_num, you should enlarge the value in the linux /proc/sys/net/core/somaxconn file at the same time

+### http_max_line_length

+Default：4096

+The max length of an HTTP URL.
+The unit of this configuration is BYTE.
+Defaults to 4096.

+###  http_max_header_size

+Default：8192

+The max size of allowed HTTP headers.
+The unit of this configuration is BYTE.
+Defaults to 8192.

+###  http_max_chunk_size

+Default：8192

 ### http_port